 In defense of the Z-shaped model, it’s almost impossible to know just how much influence each touchpoint had on the customer’s decision to purchase.
 But it’s still a flaw of this model–the way credit is apportioned is too formulaic, lacking personalization according to the individual customer and their buying journey.

 Z-shaped attribution models are ideally suited to companies with long and complex sales cycles where customers have to be effectively nurtured and guided down the funnel.

-On the flip side, if you find that customers usually buy from you the first time that they come into contact with your company (or only after a few interactions), then a Z-shaped model might not really work.
+On the other hand, if you find that customers usually buy from you the first time that they come into contact with your company (or only after a few interactions), then a Z-shaped model may not be best.
 At its core, a Z-shaped model assumes that there’ll be at least five touchpoints in the customer journey.
 Therefore, if your customers usually convert after one or two touchpoints, the benefits of this model are basically null and void.